Working Off the Clock: Everything You Need to Know

 To be exempt from overtime, an employee must be paid a salary.
 Salaried employees receive a predetermined amount of pay comprising all or a stipulated part of an employee's compensation for employment.
 Therefore, the pay period cannot be reduced on basis of quantity or quality of work performed.
 Salaried employees must be paid at least $23,660, an employee must fulfill the job duties tests for enumerated exemption.

 If you have inquiries about “working off-the-clock” employment rules, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.